 Browse for homes — and maybe even close a deal.

-Con: As much as you may want it to be, the Zillow Zestimate isn’t a guarantee of what your home will sell for.
+Con: It may give you hope for a high sale price, but Zillow Zestimate isn’t a guarantee of what your home will sell for.

 Redfin Real Estate